seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 .. code-block:: c++

-  virtual void print(llvm::raw_ostream &O, const Module *M) const;
+  virtual void print(llvm37::raw_ostream &O, const Module *M) const;

 The ``print`` method must be implemented by "analyses" in order to print a human readable version of the analysis results.
 This is useful for debugging an analysis itself, as well as for other people to figure out how an analysis works.
 Use the opt ``-analyze`` argument to invoke this method.

-The ``llvm::raw_ostream`` parameter specifies the stream to write the results on, and the ``Module`` parameter gives a pointer to the top level module of the program that has been analyzed.
+The ``llvm37::raw_ostream`` parameter specifies the stream to write the results on, and the ``Module`` parameter gives a pointer to the top level module of the program that has been analyzed.
 Note however that this pointer may be ``NULL`` in certain circumstances (such as calling the ``Pass::dump()`` from a debugger), so it should only be used to enhance debug output, it should not be depended on.

-.. _writing-an-llvm-pass-interaction:
+.. _writing-an-llvm37-pass-interaction:

 Specifying interactions between passes
 --------------------------------------

 One of the main responsibilities of the ``PassManager`` is to make sure that passes interact with each other correctly.
-Because ``PassManager`` tries to :ref:`optimize the execution of passes <writing-an-llvm-pass-passmanager>` it must know how the passes interact with each other and what dependencies exist between the various passes.
+Because ``PassManager`` tries to :ref:`optimize the execution of passes <writing-an-llvm37-pass-passmanager>` it must know how the passes interact with each other and what dependencies exist between the various passes.
 To track this, each pass can declare the set of passes that are required to be executed before the current pass, and the passes